rackerlabs/technical-blog/content/blog/2019/2019-11-11-fanatical-experience-means-a-win-for-customers-a-support-perspective/index.md

 bio: "Shaun Crumpler is a 7 year Racker, who focuses on applying his MBA to the technical space to evolve and transform processes, promoting change and agility.
 His technical expertise spans Linux operating systems, the Rackspace Public Cloud infrastructure, and the AWS infrastructure.
 He was awarded the Fanatical Jacket, Rackspace’s highest honor, because of the focus that he places on fanatically supporting not only external customers, but internal customers as well."
 categories:
     - General
-metaTitle: "A Fanatical Experience Means a Win for Customers - A Support Perspective"
+metaTitle: "Fanatical Experience Means a Win for Customers - A Support Perspective"
 metaDescription: "This post explores how the Rackspace Core Values affect the Support team."
-ogTitle: "A Fanatical Experience Means a Win for Customers - A Support Perspective"
+ogTitle: "Fanatical Experience Means a Win for Customers - A Support Perspective"
 ogDescription: "This post explores how the Rackspace Core Values affect the Support team."
-slug: "a fanatical experience means a win for customers a support perspective"
+slug: "fanatical-experience-means-a-win-for-customers-a-support-perspective"
 ---

 Working in technical support comes with its own unique set of challenges and opportunities, but it also means that we get the satisfaction of remaining at the forefront of technical change as things move so rapidly and new hosting services and products change seemingly quicker than a new iPhone can be released.

 <!--more-->

-Because of this, Rackspace’s refreshed Core Values are a breath of fresh air as they have been simplified through not merely offering the *Fanatical Support* that the company is known for, but by targeting the entire customer journey, from the very first contact with Rackspace, to create a **Fanatical Experience**&reg; for customers.
+Because of this, Rackspace’s refreshed Core Values are a breath of fresh air as they have been simplified through not merely offering the *Fanatical Support&reg;* that the company is known for, but by targeting the entire customer journey, from the very first contact with Rackspace, to create **Fanatical Experience**&trade; for customers.

 ### Excellence